crossplane/crossplane/design/design-doc-composition.md

 #### The Double Definition Problem

-Presume an infrastructure operator wishes to expose two primitive infrastructure managed resources for binding to an application; their goal is to allow an application operator to author a single namespaced resource and in return be allocated two primitive infrastructure resources.
+Presume an infrastructure operator wishes to expose two primitive infrastructure managed resources that an application requires; their goal is to allow an application operator to author a single namespaced resource and in return be allocated two primitive infrastructure resources.
 Perhaps the application operator will author a `kind: KubernetesCluster` resource and in return be